Ferrari 328: Engine

 The 328 uses the Ferrari Dino engine produced from the late 1950s to the early 2000s.
 It is a very similar engine design as that used in the 308 Quattrovalvole model.
-It has a naturally aspirated 3.2-litre (3185 cc), 4-valve-per-cylinder (quattro valve), transverse mounted, rear mid-engine V8 layout (Tipo F105 CB 000).
+It has a naturally aspirated 3.2-litre (3185 cc), 4-valve-per-cylinder (quattro valvole), transverse mounted, rear mid-engine V8 layout (Tipo F105 CB 000).
 It has a bore and stroke of 83 mm (3.3 in) x 73.6 mm (2.9 in).
 The engine retained the Bosch K-Jetronic fuel injection system of its predecessor, but was fitted with a Marelli MED 806 A electronic ignition system.
 It produces 270 PS and 304 Nm of torque.
 Its top speed is 166 mi/h and reaches 60 mi/h in 5.5 seconds and 100 mi/h in 13.0 seconds.
-As with the preceding 308 models the engine was mounted in unit with the all synchromesh five speed manual transmission assembly, which was below and to the rear of the engine's wet sump.
+As with the preceding 308 models the engine was mounted in unit with the all synchromesh five-speed manual transmission assembly, which was below and to the rear of the engine's wet sump.
 The manual gear shifter was the traditional Ferrari gated design.

 Chassis

 The 328's chassis designation is F106 AS (or AB) / R (or PB).
 The AS or AB difference is Spider vs. Berlinetta.
 The R or PB difference is R = before mid-1988; and PB = after mid-1988.
 The main European market chassis designation is F106 MS (or MB) 100.

-The 328's frame is constructed of oval shaped tubular steel giving it race car rigidity without significant weight penalty.
+The 328's frame is constructed of oval-shaped tubular steel giving it race car rigidity without significant weight penalty.
 The body is formed largely from steel with an aluminium front hood and a fiberglass sandwiched steel floorpan.
 The adaption of galvanized steel was a key improvement from previous models which drastically retarded corrosion.
 The exterior and structural design substantially reduced the cars weight compared to its predecessor.